Abby FieldsBranded Content Specialist

 Now that you know the answer to the question, “what is a PPC report” and why it’s essential, let’s dive into how to structure your own report for your PPC campaign.

-Here are our top tips for how to structure your PPC report in three easy steps:
+Here are our top tips for how to structure your PPC report in five easy steps:

 - Plan out your goals and objectives